-The University of Minnesota, Morris Gateway Program, a four- week summer course to build college skills prior to beginning of fall first semester, invites talented students from under-represented groups to develop their educational and career aspirations.
+The University of Minnesota Morris Gateway Program, a four-week, residential summer course to build college skills prior to the beginning of fall first semester, has students from under-represented groups to develop their educational and career aspirations.

 Gateway provides an environment conducive to learning and personal development, with dedicated staff, faculty, and peer mentors to assist new students in adapting to college life.

-This intensive residential experience, which begins mid-July and runs four weeks, builds relationships, prepares you for college, and paves the way for your success.
+This intensive residential experience, which begins in mid-July and runs for four weeks, builds relationships, prepares you for college, and paves the way for your success.

 - A four-week, four-credit jump-start to college experiences, with classes across the liberal arts, in the sciences, humanities, and social sciences

 - All expenses paid (tuition, room & board, and activities)

 - Intensive experience at a nationally ranked, public liberal arts college known for academic challenge, close relationships, and a student-centered, people-powered approach to success.

 - Workshops in areas such as academic planning, career preparation, financial literacy and wellbeing